Cumberland County, New South Wales

-Cumberland County is a county in the State of New South Wales, Australia.
-Most of the Sydney metropolitan area is located within the County of Cumberland.

-The County of Cumberland stretches from Broken Bay to the north, the Hawkesbury River to the north-west, the Nepean River to the west, the Cataract River to the south-west and the northern suburbs of Wollongong to the south.
-It includes the area of the Cumberland Plain.
+Cumberland County, or the County of Cumberland, is a land division county in the State of New South Wales (NSW), Australia.
+The county covers the area of the Cumberland Plain and includes most of the Greater Sydney metropolitan area, stretching from Broken Bay to the north, the Hawkesbury River to the north-west, the Nepean River to the west, the Cataract River to the south-west and the northern suburbs of Wollongong to the south.

-Note that Cumberland County should not be confused with the former Cumberland County Council, a county council which existed from 1945 to 1964, and which despite the shared name was a legally distinct entity, with a distinct (albeit largely overlapping) territory, the Cumberland county district.
+Note: Cumberland County should not be confused with the former Cumberland County Council, a county council set up under the Local Government (Town and Country Planning) Amendment Act 1945 (NSW) to coordinate town planning across Sydney.
+Despite the shared name the County Council was a legally distinct entity, with a distinct (albeit largely overlapping) territory: the Cumberland County District.